Journey Speakers

 Michael Nahapetyan

-Political Activist and Architect of Velvet Revolution
+Political Activist/Architect of Velvet Revolution

 A young Armenian activist and key architect of the 2018 Velvet Revolution, he helped shape its reformist vision and mobilize youth around transparency and justice.
 After the revolution, he served as assistant to Deputy Prime Minister Tigran Avinyan, contributing to early government reforms.
 Today, through initiatives like the “Zang” movement, he continues to champion democratic accountability and inspire new civic leaders.